openseg-group/OCNet.pytorch/README.md

 Update on 2019/01/27.

-The implementation details of Base-OC and ASP-OC have been modified a little a month ago.
+The implementation details of Base-OC and ASP-OC have been modified long time ago.
 We can not ensure that you can reproduce the exact numbers of our current paper.

 You can achieve **82.0+** on the test set of Cityscapes with our Fast-OCNet easily.